Main Navigation

 Take a cross-disciplinary approach

-During your online coursework, you will learn theories and practices in natural resources management to develop your understanding of the many viewpoints that impact public debate and decisions in this important field.
+Analyze natural resources management theory and practices, gaining a more nuanced understanding of the multiple viewpoints that impact public discourse and decisions related to this important field.

 Gain the skills to make a bigger impact in your conservation career

-Prepare to become a knowledgeable leader in natural resources management and environmental science with this four-course online certificate program.
-The curriculum offers you both a philosophical and functional view that is applicable to a wide range of careers.
-These careers range from land management, to public affairs, to wildlife biology.
+This program can help you become a more well-rounded leader in natural resources management and environmental science.
+Get both a philosophical and functional view that applies to a wide range of careers, from land management to public affairs to wildlife biology.

 Curriculum Open Accordion